Benefit and Employment Differences Between USS and UPS

 An unclassified professional staff may appeal suspensions, dismissals, or demotions consistent with the Disciplinary Action for Staff Policy

-University support staff and unclassified professional staff may appeal Written Reprimands to Human Resource Management consistent with the Disciplinary Action for Staff Policy.
+University support staff and unclassified professional staff may appeal Written Reprimands to Human Resources consistent with the Disciplinary Action for Staff Policy.

 *An accessible version of the PDFs on this site will be made available upon request.
 Please contact our office at hrdept@ku.edu to request the document be made available in an accessible format.